 As a relative newcomer to adventure travel, exploring the mysterious nation of Myanmar (also known as Burma) often feels like setting foot on a foreign, untouched planet.
 With few other travellers to contend with, the natural and man-made wonders of this underexplored part of Southeast Asia often feel like they’ve been placed here just for you.
 And what wonders they are: Inle Lake’s unique floating gardens, the staggering imperial ruins of ancient Bagan, the incomparable palaces of Mandalay, and enveloping forests throughout.
 Unknown pleasures await — come find them.

-G Adventures for Good: LinkAge Training Restaurant, Yangon.
+Your G for Good Moment: LinkAge Training Restaurant, Yangon.
 Shwedagon Pagoda visit (Yangon).
 Mandalay combo entry ticket (includes most sights in Mandalay).
 Golden Rock visit.
+Reclining Buddha.
+Htauk Kyunt War memorial.
 Amarapura visit.
 Sagaing visit.
 Bagan Archaeological Zone guided tour.
-Irrawaddy River boat trip.
 Inle Lake boat tour including floating villages (half-day).
 Shwemawdaw Stupa visit.
 Mingun boat trip.
 Local slow train.
 U Bein Bridge visit.
 Mahagandayong Monastery visit.
 Sagaing Hills Meditation Centre visit.
 Mt Popa visit.
 Hilltribe hike (half-day).
 Internal flights.
 All transport between destinations and to/from included activities.

-Explore intriguing Yangon, visit the Shwedagon Pagoda, stroll Mandalay’s temples, float down the Irrawaddy River, experience the ancient ruins of Bagan, relax at Inle Lake
+Explore intriguing Yangon, visit the Shwedagon Pagoda, stroll Mandalay’s temples, experience the ancient ruins of Bagan, relax at Inle Lake

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.